- 2 Products in Fenugreek

 - Fenugreek seeds are a rich source of saponins, which provide many important benefits.

 - Fenugreek has been used around the world as a spice, food and herbal tonic.

 - Fenugreek seeds offer fiber and protein high in lysine and L-tryptophan.
-The fiber content plays a role in moderating the metabolism of glucose in the digestive tract.

 The structure function claims made on this website have not been evaluated by the Food and Drug Administration.
 These dietary supplement products are not intended to diagnose, treat, cure, or prevent any disease.